Internal Affairs Division (IA)

 What happens at the conclusion of an investigation?

-If the investigation fails to sustain any misconduct, you will receive a correspondence from the IAS Commander advising you of the disposition.
+If the investigation fails to sustain any misconduct, you will receive a correspondence from the IA Commander advising you of the disposition.
 If misconduct is established, the Sheriff or his designee will make a final disciplinary recommendation to the employee.
 If the employee accepts that recommendation the matter will be concluded.
 However, should the employee decline the offer, the matter will follow established procedures, which may result in the employee filing an appeal to the Sheriff’s final disciplinary recommendation.

 PLEASE COMPLETE FORM AND RETURN BY MAIL OR IN PERSON TO: